-Balekundri is a small village, located about a half hour drive from Belgaum.
+Balekundri is a small village, located about a half hour drive from Belagavi.
 The temple of Shri Pant Maharaj stands there.
-The temple situated in a garden of mango trees, the surroundings are so serene, and peaceful that thay has to be felt rather than described.
+The temple situated in a garden of mango trees, the surroundings are so serene, and peaceful.

-The ‘math’ houses the ‘paduka’ (ornamental shoeware) of Shri Pant Maharaj.
-The usual custom is to offer an ‘abhishek’, by which the paduka are worshipped.
+The ‘math’ houses the ‘paduka’ (ornamental shoe ware) of Shri Pant Maharaj.
+The usual custom is to offer an ‘Abhishek’, by which the paduka are worshipped.
 Apart from rudrabhishek, other pujas can be offered here like ‘Panchamruta- abhishek’, ‘Ekadashanis’, ‘palkhi seva’ and ‘butti puja’.
-Our guru Shri Digambarpant (kaka) always made us to perform rudrabhishek with ‘naivedya’.
+Our guru Shri Digambarpant (kaka) always made us perform rudrabhishek with ‘naivedya’.

 Just behind the Temple, Sadguru was cremated.
 The site is marked by an ‘Audumbar’ tree and is called ‘Audumbar katta’.
 In the main temple facing the ‘paduka’ is a hall displaying the photos of those associated with the Sadguru.